backstage/backstage/plugins/scaffolder-backend-module-confluence-to-markdown/api-report.md

 import { TemplateAction } from '@backstage/plugin-scaffolder-node';
 import { UrlReader } from '@backstage/backend-common';

-// Warning: (ae-missing-release-tag) "createConfluenceToMarkdownAction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const createConfluenceToMarkdownAction: (options: {
   reader: UrlReader;